alphagov/pay-reactive-backend-examples/README.md

 The biggest challenge yet is the change of mentality in developer community from a more traditional synchronous programming model to a more functional / reactive programming model in order to gain the advantages these recent developments.

-This repository presents couple of alternative non-blocking programming models that is viable for GOV.UK Pay.
+This repository presents few alternative non-blocking programming models / patterns that is viable for GOV.UK Pay.
-Hoping this would provide few alternative reference models for more wider adoption.
+Hoping this would provide a showcase of reference models for more wider adoption.

+Here is a good reference to read more about [`reactive programming`](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754) principles and examples.

 Here's a comparison of Dropwizard vs Ratpack. http://phillbarber.blogspot.co.uk/2016/01/choosing-between-ratpack-and-dropwizard.html